 Church of the Crucifixion, Philadelphia

-CPCRS is led by Randy Mason (Faculty Director), associate professor in the Graduate Program in Historic Preservation, and a group of advisors.
+CPCRS is led by Randy Mason (Faculty Director), professor in the Graduate Program in Historic Preservation, and a group of advisors.
 Partnerships with preservationists, stewardship organizations, advocates, scholars and other supporters of civil rights heritage are key to CPCRS’s work.

 Learn more on the CPCRS website.